Synthesizing Attack-Aware Control and Active Sensing Strategies under Reactive Sensor Attacks: Introduction

 \section{Introduction}

-In this work, we develop a formal-methods based approach for synthesizing provably correct attack-aware cyber-physical systems (CPSs), featured by strategic interactions between a controller/defender and an attacker who carries out sensor attacks to the system.
-We address the following question: Given the objective to reach a subset of states in the system, how to plan the defender's control actions and active information acquisition in order to satisfy the objective with probability one, under the worst case sensor attack strategy?
+In this work, we develop a formal methods based approach to synthesize provably correct attack-aware cyber-physical systems (CPSs), featured by strategic interactions between a controller/defender and an attacker who carries out sensor attacks to the system.
+We address the following question: Given the objective of reaching a subset of states in the system, how does one plan the defender's control actions and active information acquisition in order to satisfy the objective with probability one, under the worst-case sensor attack strategy?

+As a motivating example, consider Fig.~\ref{fig:Example1}, where a UAV must reach the flag before its battery is depleted.
+When the UAV encounters a cloud, it stops moving forward until the cloud moves away.
+The cloud moves randomly.
+To complete the task, the UAV deploys a network of sensors to detect the cloud's location.
+An adversary may attack the sensors to prevent the UAV from accomplishing its mission.
+Examples of such adversarial interactions include security patrolling robots or search and rescue in a contested environment.